Woman warrior in 'The Assassin' slays Cannes, wins over critics

 A difference from the usual martial arts film, though, is that the combat and killing take place within a gorgeously photographed costume drama that transports the viewer back to a vanished time.

-And the combat looks plausible, not fantasized, even if the idea of a woman killing so many soldiers sounds like a tale from the Tang dynasty literature from which it was taken.
+And the combat looks plausible, not fantasised, even if the idea of a woman killing so many soldiers sounds like a tale from the Tang dynasty literature from which it was taken.

 "I've seen a lot of kung fu films and I particularly like Japanese samurai films because the combats are so realistic," Hou told a news conference.